omertov/encoder4editing/README.md

 </p>

 ## Description
-Official Implementation of "Designing an Encoder for StyleGAN Image Manipulation" paper for both training and evaluation.
+Official Implementation of "<a href="https://arxiv.org/abs/2102.02766">Designing an Encoder for StyleGAN Image Manipulation</a>" paper for both training and evaluation.
 The e4e encoder is specifically designed to complement existing image manipulation techniques performed over StyleGAN's latent space.

 ## Getting Started